RedisLabs/redislabs-docs/content/rs/concepts/terminology.md

 ---
-Title: Terminology in Redis Enterprise Software (RS)
+title: Terminology in Redis Enterprise Software
 description:
 weight: $weight
 alwaysopen: false
 categories: ["RS"]
 ---
-Here are explanations of some of the terms used in RS.
+Here are explanations of some of the terms used in Redis Enterprise Software (RS).

 ## Node